neil7057/beach_hut_society/README.md

     -   Admin functions to manage Users and edit/delete all elements
     -   User profile editing
     -   Contact/feedback Form
-    -   Admin Mangement of contact communications
+    -   Admin mangement of contact communications
     -   Search facility

-    The site is templated and built around a Base HTML file containing a consistent Header and Footer:
+    The site is templated and built around a base HTML file containing a consistent Header and Footer:

     The site has a navbar which remains central to the screen on desktop, tablet and mobile.

     A second menu bar is presented according to logged in/logged out status.
-Administrators are presented with additional 'Manage Users' and 'Manage Contacts' button.
+Administrators are presented with additional manage users and manage contacts buttons - Styled 'Users' and 'Contacts'.

     There is also a footer on every page with links to social media sites and the Contact page.

     Messages on the Contact page create a database entry for review by Admin, who can delete the records after processing.

     The Hero image is consistent across all pages and there is a search bar.
-There is a small loogo on larger screens but hidden at smaller resolutions.
+There is a small logo on larger screens but hidden at smaller resolutions.

     Each page has a scrolling 'top of page' anchor link.

     Social media links all point to beach hut specific sites if they exist and standard social channels if not.

-    Permissions to create, update and delete content are determined by user ID, ststus and content craetor ID.
+    Permissions to create, update and delete content are determined by user ID, status and content creator ID.

 ## Features